- Entertainment and Media»

 Set The World on Fire: mainstream heavy metal that has a winning formula!

 Canadian thrash metal band Annihilator is known for releasing albums that are heavy, hard hitting, and melodic.
 However in 1993, they made a musical adjustment that would be likely to anger many of their loyal fans.
 Their 1993 album Set the World on Fire is an album that is more mainstream in its sound but let me say that the quality of the songwriting is very high and you will find this album to be a very enjoyable listen if you just give it a chance.
 I bought the album back in 2001.
 I had listened to this album for the first time while I was still in high school.
 The album is an example that mainstream heavy metal can be very good if it is well written.
+Following their 1990 album Never Neverland which I have said for the longest time is their best album, this one although it is different in style still should be in the CD collection of every heavy metal fan.

 Track Listing for the album Set the World On Fire